Occupation of Ma'an: Status during the Arab Revolt

 Emir Faisal had led the Arab Revolt, which moved into the region with the 1917 Battle of Aqaba.
-Faisal went on to head the Arab-British military administration in the OETA East.
+Faisal went on to head the Arab-British military administration in the Occupied Enemy Territory Administration (OETA) East.
 After the July 1917 Battle of Aqaba, Gilbert Clayton wrote to Reginald Wingate:

 The occupation of Aqaba by Arab troops might well result in the Arabs claiming that place hereafter, and it is by no means improbable that after the war Aqaba may be of considerable importance to the future defence scheme of Egypt.
 It is thus essential that Aqaba should remain in British hands after the war.

 Following the Battle of Aqaba, according to the official British history of the war: "It was decided that Emir Faisal should become in effect an army commander under Sir Edmund Allenby's orders.
 All Arab operations North of Ma'an were to be carried out by him under the direction of the British Commander-in-Chief.
 South of Ma'an the High Commissioner Sir Reginald Wingate was still to act as adviser to the Emirs Ali and Abdullah and to be responsible for their supply."
 One motivating factor for this British position was to avoid the Ottomans' connecting the Red Sea with the Mediterranean by rail, thereby creating competition to the Suez Canal.
 In 1917 Hussein claimed that the Islamic holy land of the Hejaz extended north beyond Aqaba, that Medina would be cut off without access to the port of Aqaba and that he had won the area through conquest.